 2. While noodles are cooking, measure out coleslaw mix and Black Sesame Seeds, slice green onions, slice sugar-snap peas, and cut up the red bell pepper.

-4. Then mix in the Tamari or Gluten-Free Soy Sauce, rice vinegar, sesame oil, Sriracha Sauce, Monkfruit Sweetener, and a little salt if you’d like.
+4. Then mix in Tamari or Gluten-Free Soy Sauce, rice vinegar, sesame oil, Sriracha Sauce, Monkfruit Sweetener, and a little salt if you’d like.

 5. As soon as noodles are done, rinse with cold water and drain well.